craigmc08/craigmc08.dev/templates/details/tokenary.md

-Tokenary is a library I built for parsing text in javascript.
+Tokenary is a library I built for parsing text in JavaScript.
 The picture above shows the code for a JSON tokenizer, which breaks raw json text into objects representing the different types of syntax is JSON (ex. strings, numbers, brackets).

 The library can be found as a package on npm [here](https://npmjs.org/package/tokenary), where an example of a CSV tokenizer can be found.